manrs-tools/rpsl-go/README.md

-# RPSL-Go
+# RPSL Go

-RPSL-Go is a Go library for parsing and handling [RFC 2622: Routing Policy Specification Language (RPSL)](https://datatracker.ietf.org/doc/rfc2622/) attributes and objects.
+RPSL Go is a Go library for parsing and handling [RFC 2622: Routing Policy Specification Language (RPSL)](https://datatracker.ietf.org/doc/rfc2622/) attributes and objects.

 > [!IMPORTANT]
 > The goal of this library is to parse responses provided by the RIPE database.
 It is not a full implementation of the RPSL specification.
 See the [Restrictions](#restrictions) section for more information.